 Akrotiri Archeological Site Tickets

-With this ticket to the Akrotiri archeological site, you'll explore a city from the Minoan civilization dating back 3000 years.
+With this ticket to the Akrotiri archeological site, you'll explore the Minoan civilization and its ancient city.
 Why Visit Akrotiri?.

 - 1 review

-With this ticket to the Akrotiri archeological site, you'll explore a city from the Minoan civilization dating back 3000 years.
+With this ticket to the Akrotiri archeological site, you'll explore the Minoan civilization and its ancient city.

 Why Visit Akrotiri?